go-graphite/carbonapi/README.md

 Requirements
 ------------

-You need to have Go >= 1.11 to build carbonapi from sources.
-Building with Go 1.10 or earlier is not supported since 0.11.0
+You need to have Go >= 1.13 to build carbonapi from sources.
+Building with Go 1.10 or earlier is not supported since 0.11.0.
+Building with Go 1.12 or earlier is not supported since 0.13.0.

 CarbonAPI uses protobuf-based protocol to talk with underlying storages.
 For current version the compatibility list is: